elenafillo/acrc_footprints/step-by-step.md

 ------------ | -------------
 `--name`|  Name of the job. pix2pix will use the checkpoints stored in the folder under the jobname, and will return the results to a new folder under the same name.
 `--num_test` | Number of samples to test from the test folder under name.
 Default is 50.
 If num_test is bigger than the number of pictures in the folder, it just tests them all.
+`--netG` | Same generator architecture as used in training

 Note that pictures need to have a certain size during training (square, with a size determined by the network architecture), but they do not need this during testing.
 Thus, images bigger than the specified size during training / different ratio etc can be passed.